Sidicer/Arch-Install-LUKS-UEFI/README.md

 # Arch Linux Installation 2021

-I had issues installing Arch onto Dells Hardware Raid with UEFI so this is the steps I took to successfully install and launch Arch Linux
+I had issues installing Arch onto Dell PowerEdge R620 with Hardware Raid 1 (UEFI) so these are the steps I took to successfully install and launch Arch Linux.

+Download Arch Linux from https://archlinux.org/download/ and DD it onto your USB

 ## Installation
 ```bash